guillaumefugere/sass-unit-graph/README.md

 ### Extrapolation

-Extrapolation will append below the first points X value, and above the last point X value.
+Extrapolation will appen below the first points X value, and above the last point X value.

 ```scss